 - Evidence of Impact on Pupils (1 to 5 pieces)

 - Supporting Documents

 - WMEAP Employment Verification form(s)

-Step 4: Upload a copy of your Wisconsin Professional Educator License.
-No initial, emergency, one-year, substitute, with stipulations licenses or permits can be used.
+Upload a copy of your Wisconsin Professional Educator License.

-Step 8: Upload the Evidence of Impact on Pupil Learning (1 to 5 pieces).
-Evidence must correlate with your summary.
+Upload the Evidence of Impact on Pupil Learning (1 to 5 pieces) that correlates with your summary.

-Step 12: Carefully review application that all required documentation is uploaded.
+Review the application to make sure all required documentation is uploaded.

-Step 13: Return to the Quick Star Menu and select “Access ELO Cart”, carefully read and answer the Conduct and Competency questionnaire.
-Upload supporting documentation, if required.
+Return to the Quick Start Menu and select “Access ELO Cart”, carefully read and answer the Conduct and Competency questionnaire.
+Upload supporting documentation if required.

-After a review of your Application 1 is completed, you will receive an email notifying you of the results of the department’s review and, if approved, how to proceed to Application 2.
+After a review of Application 1, you will receive an email notifying you of the results of the department’s review and, if approved, how to proceed to Application 2.
 Only applicants who are informed they have successfully completed Application 1 will be invited to complete Application 2 of the WMEAP Portfolio submission process.